Dominic Bradbury is a busy man.

 Powers took between 20 to 40 shots of each house, so the selection process was wide-reaching.
 “Everything was freshly shot by Richard,” he says.
 “It’s a great mixture of material.”

-Many of the homes selected were driven by site, context and regional styles.
+Many of the iconic homes selected were driven by site, context and regional styles.
 “Even something like the Glass House, you don’t think it’s like a contextual building but it’s very carefully located on the brow of a hill looking out below,” he says.
 “One of most the amazing things is its setting and surroundings.”

-Then there are the material choices for projects, like Charles Gwathmey’s home for his parents in Amagansett.
+Then there are the material choices for the iconic projects, like Charles Gwathmey’s home for his parents in Amagansett.
 “Before he died, he said he’d wanted to build it out of concrete but couldn’t afford it, so he built it out of timber,” he says.
 “And the timber is the character of his house and a thread through many of his other buildings and work.”